 - Quality and choice

 Experience in clinical trials makes for better results.
-In 1984, SMDC Cancer Center (now part of Essentia Health) pioneered cooperative group clinical trials in the Northland by joining the North Central Cancer Treatment Group (NCCTG) as a founding member at the invitation of Mayo Clinic.
+In 1984, the then Duluth Clinic Cancer Center pioneered cooperative group clinical trials in the Northland by joining the North Central Cancer Treatment Group (NCCTG) as a founding member at the invitation of Mayo Clinic.

 Participants in our clinical trials can stay close to their families while receiving the best care available.
-The Duluth CCOP research team also works closely with staff at Essentia Health clinics to ensure study participants receive the same treatments at all our facilities in Minnesota, Wisconsin and North Dakota.
+Our research team also works closely with staff at Essentia Health clinics to ensure study participants receive the same treatments at all our facilities in Minnesota, Wisconsin and North Dakota.